pinterest/typespec/graphql_design_doc.md

 ### Design Alternatives

 1. Use the type name instead of values for integer and floating point values.
 But, we would need to be consistent and use TSP enums in the type context rather than the value context which feels wrong.
-2. Emit `Any` for enums with values as integers or floating points and let the developer define an alternate type using the [upcoming visibility redesign to provide an alternative definition](https://discord.com/channels/1247582902930116749/1250119513681301514/1300865256679276655).
+2. Emit `Any` for enums with values as integers or floating points and let the developer define an alternate type [using visibility](#visibility--never).
    1. If the `@invisible` decorator can be applied to `EnumMembers`, we can provide alternate enum members for GraphQL in the same enum definition which change the emitter to emit the GraphQL enum values as shown below: